Jam12390/QOLPad/README.md

 The bane of my existance (and exhibit A for my lack of common sense).
 This took ***WAY*** too long because of me jumping around from KMK to QMK and bashing my head against the documentation for 3 hours before I realised that I'd missed the initial pin numbers on the MRC...
 After that and the pain of figuring out how to install KMK and use the modules, it took me ~1 hour to make the firmware.
 However, due to my lack of eyes and subpar reading skills, this section took me around 8 hours (yes I know it's bad).

 Even with the firmware issues, I really enjoyed making a hackpad (even if it is a bit simple) and it's gotten me interested more in CAD and PCB design as a whole!

+Potential Issues:
+When running DRC in the pcb layout designer, there are ~30 errors, however these are from the reverse mounted neopixels having too little clearance.
+From the guide of common DRC errors, I was told to ignore this however please lmk if this is incorrect and if anything needs changing!